 The Gayton Kirk – Now and Then

-During the week, you might find a social science discussion of the Gospel of John.
-Another time you might join a Tai Chi Class, take a water color class or even learn Bridge.
+During the week, you might find discussions of spirituality, scripture or church history.
+Another time you might join a Tai Chi Class, take a watercolor class, or even learn Bridge.
 The Kirk Community Center has many educational, health, and spiritual offerings during the week.

 A congregation of the Presbyterian Church USA

 our welcome knows no boundaries and is extended to ALL people.